Posted on

 You write a great long post/article.
 Then you create a shorter version with key highlights.
 Publish the shorter version on your blog for everyone.
 And then put an opt-in subscription form for people to get the extended, full version for free.
 People who’re interested will share their email addresses and your list will keep filling with high-quality leads.

-What I love about this strategy is its simplicity.
-I mean everyone can use this trick.
+What we love about this strategy is its simplicity.
 You are already writing great blog posts, your readers are already interested in your content.
 It’s time you collect their email addresses for the full-length content and continue building rapport and credibility via email marketing campaigns.

 VideoFruit used this exact strategy to increase their blog subscription rates by 62%.
 The content upgrade strategy may seem long and time-consuming.
-But, trust me, it’s not as hard as it sounds and the results are worth all the efforts.
+But, trust us, it’s not as hard as it sounds and the results are worth all the effort.

 And here’s one more bonus tip about using content to grow your subscribers’ list.